imclab/ham/README.md

 useful frequencies at OHM2013.
 You can use Chirp to program the memories of various brand of radios.
 Check out their site to see if your device is supported.

+# Entries

+QRV1 and QRV2 will be the calling frequencies used during the event.